-Born and raised in South Africa, Italian American mezzo-soprano, Raffaella Lo Castro moved to the United States to pursue her music career after a fortuitous meeting and opportunity to sing for the late Ms. Kathleen Cassello who was on tour in South Africa as one of the Three Sopranos.
-Surrounded by musical influences (her father was a violinist at La Scala, Milan), she discovered her love for singing and later received a music grant from the Natal Playhouse Foundation in South Africa for continued studies in the U.S.
+Born and raised in South Africa, Italian-American mezzo-soprano, Raffaella Lo Castro moved to the United States to pursue her music career after a fortuitous meeting and opportunity to sing for the late Ms. Kathleen Cassello who was on tour in South Africa as one of the Three Sopranos.
+Surrounded by musical influences (her father was a violinist in Milan), she discovered her love for singing and later received a music grant from the Natal Playhouse Foundation in South Africa for continued studies in the U.S.

 Professional concert engagements include performing with the Johannesburg Festival Orchestra as soloist in Mendelssohn’s Elijah, and in concert with the Natal Philharmonic Orchestra.
 She has given solo recitals through the Natal province in South Africa, and appeared in recital in Singapore and Hiroshima, Japan.
 In the U.S., solo appearances include Capitol Hill in Washington D.C. and New York City.

 Recently, Raffaella made her solo debut in Beethoven's Symphony no. 9 at the Kimmel Center in Philadelphia with VoxAmaDeus.
-She will perform this work again with the Lower Merion Symphony during the spring of 2020.
-Raffaella also made her debut with the Wayne Oratorio Society in Elijah which performed and recorded at The National Cathedral in Washington, D.C. and is available on her YouTube channel.
+Raffaella also made her debut with the Wayne Oratorio Society in Elijah which was performed and recorded at The National Cathedral in Washington, D.C. and is available on her YouTube channel.
 Raffaella was also part of the esteemed Philadelphia Chorale as part of Andrea Bocelli's World Tour in the US (Philly & NY) in 2021 and 2022.

 Raffaella made her mainstage debut in contemporary opera with OperaDelaware as First Mother in Heggie's Dead Man Walking and understudied the role of Jade Boucher.
 She has appeared as soloist with The Orchestra Society of Philadelphia, and with members of the Delaware Symphony Orchestra.
 She has also performed with Opera Philadelphia and the vocal ensemble with the Pennsylvania Ballet.
 Raffaella was also a member of the prestigious Philadelphia Singers, which for many years was the resident chorus of the Philadelphia Orchestra.
 Among select singers from this group, Raffaella collaborated on a world premiere recording of Randall Thompson's Requiem released by Naxos Records.